adef145/Ktan/README.md

         @Required // to define this extra is required and non null when observe
-        @LiveExtra // to define this extra as LiveData when Binding val nameLive = StringExtra("name_live_extra") }
+        @LiveExtra // to define this extra as LiveData when Binding val nameLive = StringExtra("name_live_extra")

+        // All flow will be map to StateFlow or MutableStateFlow
+        @Mutable // to define MutableStateFlow instead of StateFlow
+        @Required // to define this extra is required and non null when observe
+        @FlowExtra // to define this extra as StateFlow when Binding val nameFlow = StringExtra("name_flow_extra") }
    ```